Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-10/README.md

 ## Phaser Systems

 Libraries are built to solve problems by abstracting solutions into functions and objects that can be used to solve a wider variety of problems.

-Let's look at that in the context of Phaser 3.
+This class will look at that in the context of Phaser 3.

 ## Objectives